Skip navigation

 What Happens to the Properties that Don’t Sell at Auction?

 While putting your property up for auction is an excellent idea with many benefits, it doesn’t always guarantee a sale.
 In the UK, about 78% of properties sell successfully at an auction.
-But what happens to that other 22%?
+But what happens if a house doesn't sell at auction?

 Here at Clive Emson, we are dedicated to selling property and land as a high-profile auctioneering facility.
 But, with so much on offer during our auctions, it isn’t uncommon that a handful of lots go unsold each month.

-If you’re a potential seller with nerves about your property not making a sale or are just curious about the auction process, read on to find out what happens to lots when they aren’t sold.
+If you’re a potential seller with nerves about your property not making a sale or are just curious about the auction process, read on to find out what happens if a property doesn't sell at auction.

 Are you looking for a quick sale?
 If you’re looking to sell a property via auction and complete within 20 days, get a free appraisal here and find out how much you can sell your property for.